google-marketing-solutions/margin-protection/ts/README.md

 Apps Script.
 The badge statuses above represent whether building is working or not.

-`yarn` contains scripts that make this simple.
+`pnpm` contains scripts that make this simple.

 ### Recommended Installation (library)